 Nature.org: Have you always had an interest in conservation?

-Amanda Sparrow: My introduction to conservation began as a Girl Scout.
-My troop leader (and mom) made it a point to teach about protecting the environment.
+Amanda Black: My introduction to conservation began as a Girl Scout.
+My troop leader (and mom) made it a point to teach us about protecting the environment.
 I also was blessed to have parents who believed in the importance of getting their children outside in nature.
-This fostered many memories of visiting state parks and exploring caves throughout the wonderful state of Kentucky.
+This fostered many memories of visiting state parks, hiking and exploring caves throughout the wonderful state of Kentucky.

 Nature.org: How did your career path lead to working with The Nature Conservancy?